 Since most educational programs are run at the state level, it’s difficult to make generalizations about availability programs in the United States.
 Some states might have many, many programs available for troubled teens with no waiting lists or enrollment difficulties, while others might have a complete lack of available programs and very strict requirements regarding eligibility.
 Often, parents of troubled teens are encouraged to work with the administrators of the child’s school, and if things go south, parents might be asked to contact the school board members in the community.
 Sometimes, though, parents still find that they cannot access a program that seems right for their child.

 For these parents, looking for a program in another state might be a good option.
 There are many private institutions that offer alternative schooling to teens in trouble, and these schools might be willing to accept a troubled teen from a neighboring state and provide that child with necessary educational support and emotional counseling.
-Our program at Muir Wood, for example, provides adolescent boys with a progressive classroom experience that can meet California’s rigorous standards, but our program can also help young boys to deal with very real and persistent issues of substance use and abuse.
-Our teachers are all credentialed and capable of providing a top-notch educational experience, while our emphasis on emotional healing can allow a teen boy to really grow and stretch.
+Our program at Muir Wood, for example, provides adolescent teens with a progressive classroom experience that can meet California’s rigorous standards, but our program can also help young teens to deal with very real and persistent issues of substance use and abuse.
+Our teachers are all credentialed and capable of providing a top-notch educational experience, while our emphasis on emotional healing can allow a teen to really grow and stretch.
 If you’d like to know more about our academic program, including details about how our offerings match up with educational requirements in your home state, please download our parent’s guide, or just call us.